Automated Patch Assessment for Program Repair at Scale: Experimental Methodology

 \subsection{Protocols}

-\textbf{RQ1.} We first collect a set of APR patches for Defects4J, that were claimed as correct by their respective authors.
+\textbf{RQ1 \& RQ2.} We first collect a set of APR patches for Defects4J, that were claimed as correct by their respective authors.
 This set of patches is denoted as $D_{correct}$.
 Next, we execute RGT tests over all $D_{correct}$ patches and we report the number of patches that make at least one RGT test fail.
 This case means that the RGT patch assessment contradicts the manual analysis previously done by APR researchers.
-Last, for those cases where RGT assessments are not in line with the manual assessment from previous work, we send our RGT assessment results and failing RGT tests to the original authors of the patch and ask them for feedback.
+Then, we manually investigate the cases where a patch is classified as overfitting by RGT assessment.
+This manual analysis aims at separating true positives from false positives.
+Our manual analysis is performed as follows: we first manually compare those patches flagged as overfitting with the human-written patches and give the patch one of four labels: no or partially fix, a new bug introduced, semantically equivalent, and identical.
+In addition, we analyze the RGT test failures to determine (1) whether the observed behavioral difference is indeed triggered by an incorrect patch and (2) whether the sampled test data violates any program pre-condition.
+All results are discussed among at least two authors.
+The RGT assessment is considered as a true positive if: a) our manual analysis perceives the patch is `no or partially fix' or `a new bug introduced', b) the observed behavioral difference is related to the bug, and c) the sampled test data does not violate any program pre-condition.
+Last, for those true positive cases, we send our RGT assessment results and failing RGT tests to the original authors of the patch and ask them for feedback.
 In particular, we explore to what extent they agree with the RGT assessment results.

-\textbf{RQ2.} We first manually investigate the positive cases of RGT assessment when executing them over $D_{correct}$, where `positive' means that a patch is classified as overfitting by RGT assessment.
-This manual analysis aims at finding false positives by RGT assessment.
-We record the number of the correct patches yet assessed as overfitting by the RGT assessment.
+For RQ2, we record the number of the false positive cases by RGT assessment.
 This enables us to estimate a false positive rate of RGT assessment.
-Last, we carefully classify those false positive cases according to their root causes.